 - All we know about the reason of the apocalypse in The Long Dark is that electricity ceased to function due to some electromagnetic storm.

-- Adventure Time.
-The Great Mushroom war is the reason behind the formation of the Land of Ooo, but for the longest time, the end was only hinted at being some sort of war.
-Even now, the details— who was fighting whom, the exact nature of the weapons used, how or whether it's connected to the rise of magic, etc.— are sketchy or simply not revealed.
+- Adventure Time: The Great Mushroom War is the reason behind the formation of the Land of Ooo, but for the longest time, the fact that the world was even After the End was just hinted at.
+Even by the end of the show, the details — who was fighting whom, the exact nature of the weapons used, how or whether it's connected to the rise of magic, etc.— are never entirely revealed, though enough hints are dropped for you to piece together a vague idea of what happened.